spacetelescope/synphot_refactor/docs/synphot/formulae.rst

 Bandpass Peak Throughput
 ------------------------

-For a bandpass, :meth:`~synphot.SpectralElement.tpeak` implements the bandpass peak throughput.
-It is equivalent to IRAF SYNPHOT ``bandpar`` result for ``tpeak``; The wavelength at this throughput is :meth:`~synphot.SpectralElement.wpeak` (only first match is returned if peak value is not unique).
+For a bandpass, :meth:`~synphot.spectrum.SpectralElement.tpeak` implements the bandpass peak throughput.
+It is equivalent to IRAF SYNPHOT ``bandpar`` result for ``tpeak``; The wavelength at this throughput is :meth:`~synphot.spectrum.SpectralElement.wpeak` (only first match is returned if peak value is not unique).

 Example::